shakes76/PatternFlow/recognition/ISIC Data Set With UNet/README.md

 </p>

 ### Creating the Model & Outputting Structure
-Next, the model itself is created by using the `unet_model` function imported from `solution.py`.
+Next, I created the model itself by using the `unet_model` function imported from `solution.py`.
 I have included the model summary output below.
-This model is a direct match to a vanilla U-Net model, which includes downsampling (the encoder), upsampling (the decoder) and the important skip connections.

 | Layer (type)   | Output Shape    | Param #  | Connected to              |
 | -------------- | --------------- | -------- | ------------------------- |